How to care for your jewellery

 - Avoid getting your diamond or gemstones in contact with Chlorine bleach or other chemicals as they can discolour the mounting.

-Keep any jewellery seperate in boxes or tissue paper to avoid scratching.
+- Keep any jewellery separate in boxes or tissue paper to avoid scratching.